 Clean Marine Propulsion Lab

-Envision a future where boats that serve inland coastal operations, inshore fisheries, aquaculture, tourism, marine research, the Navy, and the Coast Guard are cheaper to operate, quieter and less polluting.
+Envision a future where boats that serve inland coastal operations, inshore fisheries, aquaculture, tourism, marine research, the Navy, and the Coast Guard are cheaper to operate, quieter and pollute less.

 That’s the goal for the Nova Scotia Community College (NSCC) Clean Marine Propulsion Lab.
 The lab will be equipped with all the technology most needed to support advancement in clean marine propulsion.
 It will be filled with dynamometers for testing electric motors, energy storage systems with lithium-ion batteries, high-capacity power supply, rigid-hulled boat for electrification, computer aided design facilities, and more.